andrew/ultimate-awesome/README.md

 - [awesome-gtfs](https://github.com/andredarcie/awesome-gtfs) - :bus: A collection of awesome gtfs libraries, resources and other things.
 - [awesome-computer-vision-in-sports](https://github.com/avijit9/awesome-computer-vision-in-sports) - A comprehensive list of papers on computer vision in sports.
 - [awesome-graph-research-iclr2024](https://github.com/azminewasi/awesome-graph-research-iclr2024) - It is a comprehensive resource hub compiling all graph papers accepted at the International Conference on Learning Representations (ICLR) in 2024.
+- [awesome-cyber](https://github.com/landoncrabtree/awesome-cyber) - A curated list of tools useful within the field of cyber security, for both blue and red team operations. .
 - [SSD-Guide](https://github.com/mikeroyal/SSD-Guide) - Solid State Drive Guide.
 - [Aweome-Heathcare-Federated-Learning](https://github.com/monk1337/Aweome-Heathcare-Federated-Learning) - A curated list of Federated Learning papers/articles and recent advancements.
 - [awesome-ai-security](https://github.com/muellerberndt/awesome-ai-security) - An AI security awesome list / learning journey.